 This entry does not apply when the prover type selected is a Uni-Compact.
-See Up Volume and Down Volume entries for uni-compact.
 Enter the water draw volume of the prover at base temperature and pressure.

 Certain models of compact provers have different water draws, depending on whether the meters are upstream or downstream.
-This entry represents the "round-trip" volume for bi-directional provers and the downstream volume for compact provers.
-When using the Master

-Meter Method, enter the minimum volume that must flow through the master meter (Meter #4) for each prove run.
+This entry represents the "round-trip" volume for bidirectional provers and the downstream volume for compact provers.
+When using the Master Meter Method, enter the minimum volume that must flow through the master meter (Meter #4) for each prove run.